getwd()Project Setup

 This section guides you through setting up your R environment for data documentation and validation.
-You’ll create a reproducible project structure using Quarto (a tool for creating documents that combine code and text) and renv (a tool for managing R packages) that supports open science practices.
+You’ll create a project using Quarto, a tool for creating documents that combine code and text.

 You might wonder: “I just want to learn about data dictionaries and validation.
-Why do I need Quarto, Git, and renv?”
+Why do I need Quarto?”

-• Quarto: Lets you write documents that mix explanatory text with R code, then automatically generate professional HTML/PDF reports.
-Your data dictionary and validation results will live in one cohesive document.
+Quarto lets you write documents that mix explanatory text with R code, then automatically generate professional HTML/PDF reports.
+Your data dictionary and validation results will live in one cohesive document that you can share with collaborators.

 Create Quarto Project